Indications for new scalar resonances at the LHC and a possible interpretation: The 2-Higgs Doublet extended Georgi-Machacek model

-A given solution fixes the couplings and field content of the four scalar states. \Cref{tab:kW650-.91} provides the outcome for the full CP-even sector corresponding to the three solutions in the case $\kappa_W^{H_{650}} =.91$. \Cref{fig:ktkW650bis} and \cref{tab:kW650-1} show features similar to those discussed above, for the cases $\kappa_W^{H_{650}} =.97$ and $\kappa_W^{H_{650}} =1.$ that are however not consistent with LEPh95.
+A given solution fixes the couplings and field content of the four scalar states. \Cref{tab:kW650-.91} shows the outcome for the full CP-even sector corresponding to the three solutions for the case $\kappa_W^{H_{650}} =0.91$. \Cref{fig:ktkW650bis} and \cref{tab:kW650-1} show features similar to those discussed above, for the cases $\kappa_W^{H_{650}} =0.97$ and $\kappa_W^{H_{650}} =1.0$; these are, however, inconsistent with LEPh95.
 It is noteworthy that for all the solutions, the predictions for $\kappa_t^{H_{650}}$ come out naturally small to very small, in line with the CMS indications of suppressed ggF contributions \cite{CMS:2022bcb}.

-There is, however, an important sensitivity to $\kappa^{H_{650}}_W$: going from .97 to 1 changes drastically the solution values of $\kappa^{H_{650}}_Z$ while keeping $\kappa^{H_{650}}_t$ consistently small.
+The solutions are, however, quite sensitive to the precise value of $\kappa^{H_{650}}_W$.
+Going from $0.97$ to 1 drastically changes the solutions for $\kappa^{H_{650}}_Z$, but $\kappa^{H_{650}}_t$ is found to be consistently small.
 On the other hand, $\kappa_t^{H_{320}}$ is predicted to be significantly large.
 This could be in tension with the experimental indications \cite{ATLAS:2022wti} of $H_{320}$ decaying mainly to a pair of SM-like Higgs boson.
 This would require large triple-scalar couplings to cope with the subdominance of the $t t^*$, $WW$ and $ZZ$ decay channels.

+We have also checked the consistency of our benchmark points with {\tt HiggsTools} \cite{Bahl:2022igd}, and in particular, its sub-library {\tt HiggsBounds-5} \cite{Bechtle:2020pkv}.
+To begin with, let us first drop the triple-scalar couplings and also forget the LEPh95 constraints.
+We find that three of the five benchmark points in Tables \ref{tab:kW650-.91} and \ref{tab:kW650-1}, namely, III(B), III(C), and IV(A), remain allowed, while III(A) and IV(B) are ruled out by ATLAS \cite{ATLAS:2015pre, ATLAS:2018sbw} as well as CMS \cite{CMS-ZZ}, stemming from the large value of $\left|\kappa_Z^{H_{650}}\right|$, which results in an unacceptably large 4-lepton rate.

+Now let us switch on the LEP constraints from negative searches for light scalars.
+This immediately rules out the three surviving benchmark points III(B), III(C), and IV(A).
+This is due to the large $\left|\kappa_Z^{h_{95}}\right|$ values that exceed the experimental upper bound of $\simeq 0.48$ for an $h_{95}$ state with SM-like decays \cite{LEPWorkingGroupforHiggsbosonsearches:2003ing,ADLO2}.
+This is irrespective of whether one believes in the $h_{95}$ signal indications from LEP.

+These five benchmark points illustrate a tension between the LEP and LHC constraints due to a see-saw effect between $\kappa_Z^{H_{650}}$ and $\kappa_Z^{h_{95}}$ resulting from the orthogonality of the rotation matrix ${\cal X} in $\cref{eq:rotation}.
+However, one may note that such conclusions need not be true if the triple-scalar couplings, involving one $H_{650}$ state, are large enough to lead to sizeable decays to two lighter scalars.
+This would result in a smaller value of $\left|\kappa_Z^{H_{650}}\right|$, as discussed after \cref{eq:kappa650corr}, and thus in a smaller BR($H_{650}\to ZZ$).
+A detailed discussion of this issue follows now.